The Eagles are moving on from Darius Slay.

-After the two sides could not come to a new contract agreement, the Eagles are planning to release the Pro Bowl corner when the new league year begins this afternoon, a league source confirmed to NBC Sports Philadelphia.
+After the two sides could not come to a new contract agreement, the Eagles are planning to release the Pro Bowl corner when the new league year begins Wednesday afternoon, a league source confirmed to NBC Sports Philadelphia.

 Slay, 32, spent the last three seasons in Philadelphia and was a Pro Bowler in 2021 and 2022.
 He said his goodbye to Philly on Wednesday morning: